oqtane/oqtane.docs/docs-src/pages/manuals/installation/installation-wizard.md

    ![Installation Wizard Start Screen](./assets/installation-wizard.png)

-2. **Database Configuration**:
+2. **Database Configuration**
-   - Select your preferred database type.
-Oqtane supports several database providers, such as SQL Server and SQLite.
+   - Select your preferred database provider (Azure SQL, SQL Server, MySQL, PostgreSQL, or SQLite).
-   - Enter the required database connection information, including the server, database name, and login credentials.
+   - Enter your connection details: server address, database name, and credentials.
-   - The wizard will attempt to connect to your database to validate the information entered.
+   - The wizard will test the connection and alert you if there’s an issue.

    ![Database Configuration Screen](./assets/installation-wizard-database-configuration.png)